All Episodes

 No, not Cynthia McKinney, not yet.

-Uh she's coming next.
+She's coming next.

-We've got some sound bites from last night.
+We've got some soundbites from last night.

 What is it?

-It's hardball.
+It's Hardball.

 Chris Matthews.

-Now, one of the things I've always told you, uh ladies and gentlemen, is that despite robust economic news, statistically measured full employment, unemployment now 4.7%.
+Now, one of the things I've always told you, ladies and gentlemen, is that despite robust economic news, statistically measured full employment, unemployment now 4.7%, the Democrats continue to be obsessed with painting a picture of doom and gloom.

-They see soup line America and they want you to see soupline America.
+They see soup line America and they want you to see soup line America.

-I had somebody ask me the I had I had I had a guy who's on the fence, uh Democrat still loyal, but having trouble keeping up with him.
+Democrat still loyal, but having trouble keeping up with him.

 They don't listen.